 - How to Outline

 I may not use any of those sections in the actual blog post.
-It will be determined by whether it suits the Big Idea and end goal and other constraints like final word count limits.
-If you’re selling an outlining resource, for example, your reader may not be interested in the history of outlining, and so you’ll want to cut the copy so it doesn’t get in the way of copy leading to a sale.
+It will be determined whether it suits the Big Idea and end goal and other constraints like final word count limits.
+If you’re selling an outlining resource, for example, your reader may not be interested in the history of outlining, so you’ll want to cut the copy, so it doesn’t get in the way of copy leading to a sale.

 When you develop groupings, you can see how almost every blog post has the potential to be short-form or long-form, depending on what you do next.

 After you’ve categorized your potential content, assign each grouping a heading summarizing what it’s about.

 This is unlikely to be the title of the final post.
 Instead, it’s primarily intended to assist in deciding what stays and what goes and how to write that section.

 Begin to arrange your groups logically, moving from the Big Idea to your final goal.
 Your blog post can be intended to convince, sell, or educate.
 You may want to present your data in a problem-and-solution, cause-and-effect, or compare-and-contrast format.